 We woke to a still and dry day – amazing.
 We took a short walk to yet another wonderful Icelandic waterfall.

 It was a short drive to our next destination, Mývatn.
 There, we spent the whole day exploring this small but diverse part of Iceland.
-The area is full of remnants of volcanic activity, birdlife, and active geothermal sites.
-Easily, one of our favourite parts of Iceland.
+The area is full of remnants of volcanic activity, bird life, and active geothermal sites.
+Easily, one of our favorite parts of Iceland.
 We rewarded ourselves with some late afternoon hours at the Blue Lagoon of the North.

 We started the next day with waterfalls and waterfalls.
 Dettifoss was well worth the detour from the Ring Road.
 We had come to expect stunning waterfalls in Iceland but weren’t prepared for quite how amazing this area is, which also includes the smaller but equally spectacular, Selfoss.
 The roaring river creates a waterfall with the greatest volume of water than any in Europe.